Makemake: Discovery

-Makemake was discovered in 2005 by a team of American astronomers consisting of Michael E. ("Mike") Brown, Chad Trujillo, and David Rabinowitz during their search for large objects beyond the orbit of Neptune.
-The team's search for trans-Neptunian objects, which begun in 2001, involved routinely imaging the night sky using a charge-coupled device camera (Note: The charge-coupled device camera that discovered Makemake was the Quasar Equatorial Survey Team (QUEST) camera, which had a ~8.3 square-degree field of view with a 161-megapixel resolution.
+Makemake was discovered in 2005 by a team of American astronomers consisting of Michael E. Brown, Chad Trujillo, and David Rabinowitz during their search for large objects beyond the orbit of Neptune.
+The team's search for trans-Neptunian objects, which began in 2001, involved routinely imaging the night sky using a charge-coupled device camera (Note: The charge-coupled device camera that discovered Makemake was the Quasar Equatorial Survey Team (QUEST) camera, which had a ~8.3 square-degree field of view with a 161-megapixel resolution.
 It was installed onto Palomar Observatory's Samuel Oschin telescope in 2003, when Brown and his team's search for trans-Neptunian objects was still ongoing.) attached to the 1.22 m Samuel Oschin telescope at Palomar Observatory in California, United States.
-The discovery images of Makemake were taken by this telescope on March 31, 2005, but it was not until April 3, 2005 that Mike Brown found the object in his inspection of the images and identified it as exceptionally bright.
+The discovery images of Makemake were taken by this telescope on March 31, 2005, but it was not until April 3, 2005, that Brown found the object in his inspection of the images and identified it as exceptionally bright.